Living Out of a Backpack: My Db Backpack Review

 douchebag review

 Back to the rucksack!
 It also has an extra pocket on the back for your laptop.
 As a digital nomad this is a must for me, hello easy access!
 And inside there are an extra two pockets inside for underwear or whatever you like.
 I'm personally going for underwear and cables (the two things I like to grab easily).
-I really like that it opens from the front, I used to have a rucksack that opened from the top and it was annoying trying to get stuff out from the bottom.
+I really like that it opens from the front, I used to have a rucksack that opened from the top and it was annoying trying to get stuff out from the bottom, of course the stuff at the bottom was always what I was looking for, no matter what.
 There's also a convenient pocket on the top which I'm keeping my 'long journey musts' in aka my e-reader and my headphones.
 It's called the hugger.
 Does it feel like a hug?
 It actually does, I wish you could feel it, there's definitely some kind of love magic in there.

 db backpack review